Two arrested for shoplifting more than $1,000 worth of merchandise

 The pair separated and headed toward the check-out lanes where they each paid for a small amount of merchandise, Ohm said.
 Police stopped them as they left the store.

-The man, identified by police as Mohamed Ali Mohamud, 24, was arrested without incident on suspicion of felony theft by shoplifting merchandise worth more than $1,000.
-Ohm said Mohamud also had warrants, which he was arrested on.
+The man, identified by police as Mohamed Ali Mohamud, 24, was arrested without incident.
+Ohm said Mohamud had warrants, which court records show were for two gross misdemeanor cases.
+No charges have been filed in the alleged shoplifting incident, according to court records.

-The woman, identified by police as 20-year-old Ikhlas Abdi, was arrested on the same felony shoplifting charge as well as a charge of fourth-degree assault on a police officer for allegedly striking an officer in the chest.
+The woman, identified by police as 20-year-old Ikhlas Abdi, is charged in Olmsted County District Court with gross misdemeanor fourth-degree assault on a police officer for allegedly striking an officer in the chest.

 The officer was not injured.